Balsam Fir Essential Oil: Uses, Benefits, and Blends

 Though ancient use of balsam fir focused mainly on cuisine and medicine, its uses have now expanded.
 At VINEVIDA we carefully collect fresh needles from the Abies balsamea and extract the oil using a steam-distillation process.
 Throughout this process, special care is taken to ensure that no balsam fir essential oil properties are lost.
 The oil we offer at VINEVIDA is of premium quality, resulting in clear color and a strong fragrance that makes it perfect for adding to products such as lotions, soaps, and cleaning products.

-Component Breakdown of Balsam Fir Essential Oil
+Balsam Fir Essential Oil Benefits: Component Breakdown

 - B-pinene: Very common in many essential oils, b-pinene is in the monoterpene group.
 It has a smell reminiscent of pine and contributes to balsam fir oil’s invigorating aroma.
 Though more research is needed, studies indicate b-pinene to be an antimicrobial, anti-inflammatory, and anticancer agent.
+It is one of the most significant components that contributes a lot to balsam fir essential oil benefits.

 - Delta-3-Carene: d-3-carene is a monoterpene, and one of the main reasons of the sharp, resinous smell of fir trees.
 Studies show d-3-carene can potentially offer benefits in terms of bone health, as well as being an effective antifungal agent.